-Introduction: about this report and why it is needed 6 In search of a common definition and metric 6 Transparent methodology and verifiable values 6 A new approach to better capture the dimensions and complexity of financial wellbeing 7 Some key findings: understanding financial wellbeing in Australia 8 Reported Scale and Observed Scale findings 8 Surprising insights 11 The CBA-MI Financial Wellbeing Scales 12 What is financial wellbeing?
-12 Our approach 12 The CBA-MI definition of financial wellbeing 13 How Australians are faring financially: every day, rainy day, one day 14 Distribution of customers' Reported and Observed financial wellbeing outcomes 14 Every day 16 Rainy day 16 One day 16 Characteristics, conditions and behaviour: what makes financial wellbeing?
-18 The CBA-MI conceptual model of determinants of financial wellbeing 18 Characteristics associated with financial wellbeing 20 Perception vs reality 22 Where now?
-A universal foundation for wellbeing 24 Creation of a new financial wellbeing assessment tool 24 Where to find out more 24 Appendix: characteristics associated with financial wellbeing scores 26 Financial behaviours 26 Household characteristics 29 External circumstances 35
+Introduction: about this report and why it is needed 6 In search of a common definition and metric 6 Transparent methodology and verifiable values 6 A new approach to better capture the dimensions and complexity of financial wellbeing 7 Some key findings: understanding financial wellbeing in Australia 8 Reported Scale and Observed Scale findings 8 Surprising insights 11 Th e CBA-MI Financial Wellbeing Scale 12 What is financial wellbeing?
+12 Our approach 12 The CBA-MI definition of financial wellbeing 13 How Australians are faring financially: every day, rainy day, one day 14 Distribution of customers' Reported and Observed financial wellbeing outcomes 14 Every day 16 Rainy day 16 One day 16 Ch Characteristics, conditions and behaviour: what makes financial wellbeing?
+The CBA-MI conceptual model of determinants of financial wellbeing 18 Characteristics associated with financial wellbeing 20 Intrigue and dissonance: food for thought and further investigation 22 Where now?
+A universal foundation for wellbeing 24 Creation of a new financial wellbeing assessment tool 24 Where to find out more?
+24 Appendix: characteristics associated with financial wellbeing scores 26 Financial behaviours 26 Household characteristics 29 External circumstances 35

-About this report and why it is needed
+About this report and why it is needed.